-Governor Stephen Roe Lewis was raised in Sacaton, "Gu-u-Ki", on the Gila River Indian Community.
+Stephen Roe Lewis was raised in Sacaton, “Gu-u-Ki”, on the Gila River Indian Community.
 His parents are Rodney and Willardene Lewis.
 His paternal grandparents are the late Rev. Roe Blaine and Sally Lewis.
 His maternal grandparents are the late Willard and Catherine Pratt.
-Mr. Lewis has a fifteen-year-old son, Daniel Roe Lewis.
+Mr. Lewis has an eighteen year old son, Daniel.

-Governor Lewis is proud to have attended school from kindergarten to 8th grade on the Gila River Indian Community.
-Governor Lewis graduated from Arizona State University with a Bachelors of Science and pursued graduate studies at John F. Kennedy School of Government at Harvard University.
+Stephen Roe Lewis graduated from Arizona State University with a Bachelors Science and pursued graduate studies at John F. Kennedy School of Government at Harvard University.

 Governor Lewis has served the Community as a Gaming Commissioner for the Gila River Gaming Commission, as a member of the Board of Directors for the Gila River Telecommunications, Inc., and as a member of the Board of Directors for the Gila River Healthcare Corporation.